codurance/site/_posts/2016-08-17-improve-teams-communication-with-user-stories.md

  - Small
  - Testable

 User Stories should be **INDEPENDENT** of one another to avoid prioritisation and planning issues.
-An independent story can be implemented at any time of the or removed from the product backlog without having a negative impact on the other stories.
+An independent story can be implemented at any time or removed from the product backlog without having a negative impact on the other stories.

-Stories are not requirements written in stones; stories are **NEGOTIABLE**.
+Stories are not requirements written in stone; stories are **NEGOTIABLE**.
 During the conversation phase, the Customer Team and the Development Team discuss the details and requirements needed to implement the story.

 A Story must be **VALUABLE** to the user (who will use the product) or the customer (who will buy the product).
 This is the most important part of a User Story.
 The best way to achieve this is to have both real users and customers in the Customer Team so that they can write stories by themselves.